-It is clear that co-ordination with other local authorities has been removed and that own admission authority schools can handle their own applications albeit with a statutory requirement to keep the local authority informed on the receipt of an application and its outcome.
-A decision is required on how in-year admissions are to be treated within the Wokingham Borough, options include:
+It is clear that co-ordination with other local authorities has been removed and that own admission authority schools can handle their own applications albeit with a statutory requirement to keep the local authority informed on the receipt of an application and its

 - a) co-ordinate in-year admissions for community and voluntary controlled schools together with own admission authority schools (where there is an agreement to do so).
-This would be a similar scheme to that which was in place before the changes were made to the previous Code. - b) co-ordinate in-year admissions for community and voluntary controlled schools only and provide the over-seeing role required by the draft Code for own admission authority schools - c) delegate in-year admissions to community and voluntary controlled schools together with waiting lists and responsibility to present the school's own appeals and provide the over-seeing role required by the draft Code for all schools in its area, providing model letters to ensure parents right to appeal and referral mechanism for parents who have not been successful in obtaining a place at any preferred school.
+This would be a similar scheme to that which was in place before the changes were made to the previous Code. - co-ordinate in-year admissions for community and voluntary controlled schools only and provide the over-seeing role required by the draft Code for own admission authority schools - c) delegate in-year admissions to community and voluntary controlled schools together with waiting lists and responsibility to present the school's own appeals and provide the over-seeing role required by the draft Code for all schools in its area, providing model letters to ensure parents right to appeal and referral mechanism for parents who have not been successful in obtaining a place at any preferred school.